 Explanatory: The output varies based on staffing numbers, and whether new businesses are opened and others close.
+Protects consumers to ensure that the correct quantity of fuel is received.

 C.1.2.
 Strategy: Provide technical assistance through the use of a computer software program allowing instantaneous reporting from the field to the office.